 Be clear when a buyer is ordering goods that if they order close to Christmas, it may not arrive on the expected date.
 Take into consideration how much time it may take to pick, pack and post products to determine the last date they can be sent out in time for Christmas.

 Offering free delivery, if you do not already, is a fantastic way of bringing in new sales.
 It can also persuade people to buy more as they aren’t paying the extra pounds for postage.

 If a customer orders something too soon to Christmas, offer premium postage where they can pay a little extra to get it on time.

 Abandoned online shopping baskets are a regular occurrence.
 Unfortunately, as an internet retailer, there is not much you can do about this, but you can use the basket to your advantage.
 Retargeting is great for Christmas as this is the time people will frantically research online.
 You can also send out ‘Abandon Cart’ email campaigns, as the customer may need reminding.

-Showing the buyer, the options to see similar items, products that others have brought and best sellers that are also similar, before they checkout can increase sales massively.
+Showing the options to see similar items, products that others have brought and best sellers that are also similar, before customers check out can increase sales massively.

-To prevent abandoned baskets, setting up special Christmas pages such as, ‘Gifts for him/her’ and ‘Gifts for children’ etc. can give your customer the gift inspiration they are probably desperately seeking.
+To prevent abandoned baskets, setting up special Christmas pages such as, ‘Gifts for him/her’ and ‘Gifts for children’ can give customers gift inspiration they are probably desperately seeking.

 Preparing ‘bundles’ of similar products that you can buy at a discounted price can help increase basket size.